Mr Eazi Is a Household Name in Every Language

 Eazi is building a pretty impressive resume in Latin music.
 He was part of "Como un bebé," one of the greatest songs of last summer, which is also the final track of the album Oasis by J Balvin and Bad Bunny.
 Then, at the beginning of 2020, he collaborated on Balvin's experimental album Colores.
 And now he joins him again for "Lento," a single where Balvin sings a part of "Suavemente," an iconic song by the iconic Puerto Rican musician Elvis Crespo.

-We called Mr Eazi in Ghana via Zoom to talk about "Lento," his career, Afrobeat, reggaeton and more.
+We called Mr Eazi in Ghana via Zoom to talk about "Lento," his career, Afrobeats, reggaetón and more.

 Can you describe a normal day of your life?